Does Ajax Integrate with Gmail? How to Get Started with Gmail on Ajax

 Most billable email work is small.
 A reply here, a forwarded attachment there, a quick clarification before lunch.
 That's exactly why it leaks.
 Nobody stops to log a four-minute task, and by the time the week is over, the four-minute tasks have added up to half a day nobody got paid for.

 Ajax catches that work because the desktop is always watching the content of your screen, and because the matter context comes from the email itself without you having to tag matters in your CRM first.
-If you want to see what a week of your own Gmail looks like as time entries,book a demo.
+If you want to see what a week of your own Gmail looks like as time entries, start a trial for $100 or book a demo.